sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 meet with you at the project proposal.
 However, here are a list of fairly generic goals for the mid-project check-in:

 * You should have good sense of the major classes that you will need to create for your project.
-A UML diagram (see ThinkPython) will be a useful thing to have as well.
+A UML diagram (see Think Python) will be a useful thing to have as well.
 * You should have a clear implementation plan.
 This includes how you will divide (or not divide) up the programming tasks among you and your partner.
 * If you are planning to use a library that you read about, you should have verified that you can install it and that it can be used for the purpose that you want.
 * You should have a good start on implementing some of the classes for your project.